famouswelshman/thenewbypassers/README.md

 # Future features
 The future aim of the site is to encourage returning visitors of the page to purchase the band related merchandise such as T-shirts and Logo Stickers.
+Additional media material will be available for user to view such as videos and downloadable music tracks exclusive to the website.

 # Typography and color scheme